vfg-95/the-sauce/README.md

 <img src="./assets/screenshots/desktoplighthouse.png">

-For mobile I intially recived the following result
+For mobile I initially received the following result

 <img src="./assets/screenshots/mobilelighthouse1.png">

 However I went back and made some changes to the size of the images which is where it suggested a lot of the issues were, which did improve the performance.
-Unfortuntely the best practises was still effected by the same issues as on desktop regarding the youtube video.
+Unfortunately the best practises was still effected by the same issues as on desktop regarding the youtube video.

 <img src="./assets/screenshots/mobilelighthouse2.png">